Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 - Powerful as a mid-game AOE card

-Buffs your hand in combination with Fangs of Ardent Destruction
+- Buffs hand in combination with Fangs of Ardent Destruction and others

 Dragoncraft is characterized by its ability to increase maximum play points with PP Boost.
 It's a class that develops a board with large followers using PP Boost, leading to more flashy matches compared to other classes.